francisco-diaz-barrancas/VR-Color-Adaptation/README.md

 ## ⚠️ Notes

 * The color transformation (XYZ → RGB) is device-dependent
-* Calibration is based on a specific VR display configuration
+* Calibration is based on a specific VR display configuration (HTC Vive Pro)
 * Results may vary across hardware

 ---